 Check the 20 best day trips from Split!

-Now that you've got an idea about things to do in Split, we would like to help you plan your entire stay in Split.
+Now that you know what to do in Split, we want to help you plan your entire stay there.

 PLAN YOUR VISIT TO SPLIT WITH OUR SPLIT TRAVEL GUIDE!